OlaHulleberg/clauderock/CONFIGURATION.md

 ## Configuration File

+Each profile is stored as a separate JSON file in `~/.clauderock/profiles/`.

-On first run, a default configuration is created:
+On first run, a default profile is created at `~/.clauderock/profiles/default.json`:

 ```json
 {